Geeksltd/MSharp.Docs/how-to/properties/multiLineText.md

-# Multiline text
+# Multi-line text

 Sometimes the text input of the user is longer than a single word or sentence.
-Usually you want to show a multiline text field in those situations.
+Usually you want to show a multi-line text field in those situations.
 M# makes it easily possible to do this in the fluent API.

 ## Implementation

-You need to simply call the `Lines()` method on the ``String` property to let the M# UI know that you want a multiline text area control for the property.
+You need to simply call the `Lines()` method on the `String` property to let the M# UI know that you want a multi-line text area control for the property.
 This has no effect neither on the database column's type nor on the generated class.

 #### Example

-Let's define a `Description` property for a product class and set it to show a multiline text area as UI.
+Let's define a `Description` property for a product class and set it to show a multi-line text area as UI.

 ```csharp
 using MSharp;